andrew/ultimate-awesome/README.md

 - [Awesome-PS4-Jailbreak](https://github.com/IH0kN3m/Awesome-PS4-Jailbreak) - A list of PS4 Jailbreak links.
 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
 - [awesome-stellar](https://github.com/stellar/awesome-stellar) - 👨‍🚀 A curated list of Stellar applications, blog posts, educational resources, tools, and more. .
-- [awesome-ai4animation](https://github.com/yunlong10/awesome-ai4animation) -  [ICCVW 2025] This repository includes latest papers, projects and datasets on GenAI for Cel-Animation.
-Accepted by ICCV 2025 AISTORY Workshop.
 - [decentralized-id.github.io](https://github.com/Decentralized-ID/decentralized-id.github.io) - Self Sovereign Identity Curated.
 - [awesome-standards](https://github.com/donbarbos/awesome-standards) - A curated list of technical standards, they may be called requests for comments, proposals, drafts, notes, specifications, or something else.
 - [awesome-computer-science-resources](https://github.com/shiv4nsh/awesome-computer-science-resources) - List of All awesome Computer Science Courses.
+- [Awesome-Crypto-Trading](https://github.com/SpiralDevelopment/Awesome-Crypto-Trading) - An awesome curated list of resources, software and tools for crypto traders.
 - [awesome-angr](https://github.com/degrigis/awesome-angr) - A collection of resources/tools and analyses for the angr binary analysis framework.
 - [awesome-reactive-programming](https://github.com/lucamezzalira/awesome-reactive-programming) - A repository for sharing all the resources available on Reactive Programming and Reactive Systems.
+- [awesome-web-development](https://github.com/nepaul/awesome-web-development) - 🧡 A curated list of awesome web development resources.
 - [awesome_or-tools](https://github.com/or-tools/awesome_or-tools) - A curated list of awesome OR-Tools community resources.
-- [Awesome-Crypto-Trading](https://github.com/SpiralDevelopment/Awesome-Crypto-Trading) - An awesome curated list of resources, software and tools for crypto traders.
 - [awesome-ai-osint](https://github.com/ubikron/awesome-ai-osint) - A list of articles, videos, and tools related to the use of AI for OSINT.
 - [awesome-python-primer](https://github.com/zkqiang/awesome-python-primer) - 自学入门 Python 优质中文资源索引，包含 书籍 / 文档 / 视频，适用于 爬虫 / Web / 数据分析 / 机器学习 方向.
 - [Awesome-Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes) - A list of datasets, tools, papers and code related to Deepfakes.
 - [awesome-danish](https://github.com/fnielsen/awesome-danish) - A curated list of awesome resources for Danish language technology.
+- [awesome-Autopilot-algorithm](https://github.com/Hardy-Uint/awesome-Autopilot-algorithm) - Some algorithm about self-driving car，mainly including perception algorithm，2D/3D object detection，Semantic segmentation and so on.
 - [Awesome-Human-Agent-Collaboration-Interaction-Systems](https://github.com/HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems) - LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey | Awesome Human-Agent Collaboration | Human-AI Collaboration .
 - [awesome-dev-activity-review](https://github.com/junghyeonsu/awesome-dev-activity-review) - 📝 세상의 모든 개발 관련 구직 활동 리뷰 모음.
 - [awesome-ory](https://github.com/ory/awesome-ory) - A curated collection of examples and solutions created by the Ory Community. .
 - [awesome-affective-computing](https://github.com/AmrMKayid/awesome-affective-computing) - A curated list of awesome affective computing 🤖❤️ papers, software, open-source projects, and resources.
 - [awesome-building-blocks-for-web-apps](https://github.com/componently-com/awesome-building-blocks-for-web-apps) - Standalone features to be integrated into web applications.
-- [awesome-Autopilot-algorithm](https://github.com/Hardy-Uint/awesome-Autopilot-algorithm) - Some algorithm about self-driving car，mainly including perception algorithm，2D/3D object detection，Semantic segmentation and so on.
 - [awesome-system-design](https://github.com/linnykoleh/awesome-system-design) - Practical system design notes focused on scalability, reliability, and trade-offs in real-world distributed systems.
-- [awesome-web-development](https://github.com/nepaul/awesome-web-development) - 🧡 A curated list of awesome web development resources.
 - [awesome-ISP](https://github.com/starkfan007/awesome-ISP) - A curated list of awesome ISP frameworks, papers, libraries, resources, and shiny things. .
 - [awesome-turso](https://github.com/tursodatabase/awesome-turso) - Awesome list about everything related to Turso.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.